 The sponsor of a clinical trial must register the clinical trial in advance, and information related to the product, patient population, phase of investigation, study sites and investigators, and other aspects of the clinical trial will be made public as part of the registration.
-The results of the clinical trial must be submitted to the competent authorities, and certain information from those results, with the exception of non-pediatric Phase 1 trials, will then be made public at the latest within 12 months after the end of the trial.
+The results of the clinical trial must be submitted to the competent authorities and, with the exception of non-pediatric Phase 1 trials, will be made public at the latest within 12 months after the end of the trial.